dazuma/toys/toys-core/README.md

 Just as with Toys itself, you get a help screen by default (since we haven't yet actually implemented any behavior.)
 As you can see, some of the same features from Toys are present already: online help, and `--verbose` and `--quiet` flags.
-These features can of course all be customized, but they're useful to have to start off.
+These features can of course all be customized or disabled, but they're often useful to have to start off.

 ### Add some functionality